Leslie Howard: Leslie Howard: The Man Who Gave a Damn

-Leslie Howard: A Quite Remarkable Life, a film documentary biography produced by Thomas Hamilton of Repo Films, was shown privately at the NFB Mediatheque, Toronto, Canada in September 2009 for contributors and supporters of the film.
+Leslie Howard: A Quite Remarkable Life, as it was initially known, is a film documentary biography produced by Thomas Hamilton of Repo Films.
+It was shown privately at the NFB Mediatheque, Toronto, Canada in September 2009 for contributors and supporters of the film.
 Subsequently, re-edited and retitled Leslie Howard: The Man Who Gave a Damn, the documentary was officially launched on 2 September 2011 in an event held at Howard's former home "Stowe Maries" in Dorking, and reported on BBC South News the same day.
 Lengthy rights negotiations with Warners then delayed further screenings until May 2012.

 From 2012 to early 2014 the film remained in limbo due to these issues.
 However, in early 2014, independent producer Monty Montgomery and Hamilton entered a co-production agreement to complete and release the documentary.
 This involved a complete re-edit of the documentary, from June 2014 to February 2015, with added material including archival interviews (Michael Powell, John Houseman, Ronald Howard and Irene Howard - all originally filmed in 1980 for the BBC's British Greats series), much historical footage and an additional interview.
 In addition a score was commissioned from composer Maria Antal and considerable post-production sweetening was undertaken on the original material.